- be_ixf; php_sdk; php_sdk_1.4.18

 Dr. Joshua Goodman

-Dr. Goodman is an Assistant Professor of Psychology and is affiliated with the Human Services program and the Gender, Sexuality, and Women’s Studies program.
+Dr. Goodman is an Associate Professor of Psychology and is affiliated with the Human Service program and the Gender, Sexuality, and Women’s Studies program.
 His research focuses on parent support for LGBTQ+ youth, with an emphasis on the development and assessment of interventions to facilitate parent and family support.
-Dr. Goodman teaches courses related to counseling and clinical psychology, as well as gender and sexuality, including Crisis Intervention Strategies, Human Sexuality, and Introduction to Helping Skills.
-As a clinician, Dr. Goodman has worked in a variety of contexts, including university counseling centers, intensive outpatient mental healthcare, and an LGBTQ+ community counseling center.
+Dr. Goodman teaches courses related to counseling and clinical psychology, as well as gender and sexuality, including Crisis Intervention Strategies, Human Sexuality, Introduction to Helping Skills, and Psychological Disorders.
+Dr. Goodman has an active clinical practice, and has worked in a variety of mental healthcare settings, including university counseling centers, intensive outpatient mental healthcare, and an LGBTQ+ community counseling center.

 Office: Education/Psychology 222